silverstripe/silverstripe-lessons-v4/README.md

 ## Filtering through controller actions

 Let's start by defining the base list of articles.
-We know at minimum that we want only articles that are children of this page, sorted in reverse chronological order. `ArticlePage::get()->sort('Date DESC')` may yield the same thing, but in the long term, that's not a great solution.
+We know at minimum that we want only articles that are children of this page, sorted in reverse chronological order. `ArticlePage::get()->sort('Date DESC')` may yield the same thing, but in the long term that's not a great solution.
 We may someday have multiple `ArticleHolder` pages.

 Ultimately what we want is for the controller to start with this base list, and each controller action will filter it down further.
 This is a great use case for the `init()` method, as it is executed before any actions.